mystor/phlay/README.md

 NOTE: This is a hacky tool made for my own use, probably don't depend on it unless you're OK with it breaking.

-NOTE: There's a chance that your git version isn't quite new enough, in which case you'll have to get an updated git on the path to use 'phlay'.
+NOTE: There's a chance that your git version isn't quite recent enough, in which case you'll need to use the `noarc` branch, or get an updated git on the path.

+## WIP `noarc` branch

+**NOTE** This version of the tool depends on the default phabricator command line tool `arc`.
+The [`noarc`](https://github.com/mystor/phlay/tree/noarc) branch contains a WIP alternate implementation which instead directly talks to conduit endpoints.

+Please let me know about problems you run into when using `noarc`!